nshea3/nicholasshea/content/posts/post-2-well-logs.md

 As I mentioned earlier, the dataset has 5 different quantitative/continuous features: natural gamma ray radioactivity, rock resistivity, photoelectric effect from a gamma source, and neutron measurements of porosity and hydrogen concentration.
 Since they are measured on an absolute scale, they are ratio quantities.

-Summary statistics:
+### Summary statistics:
 ![summary-stats](https://i.imgur.com/vTyOIWy.png)
-And we’re already looking pretty good!
 Since the count matches the size of the dataframe, we don’t have any null values to worry about.
 While that’s not realistic, it is a relief and definitely reduces our workload.

-Pairplot:
+### Pairplot:
 ![pairplot](https://i.imgur.com/we8lKaB.png)
 The raw pairplot is pretty messy, so in this situation the pairplot does not give us very useful information about clusters or useful feature pairs.
 Fortunately, it is clear from the “main diagonal” that these features have very different distributions, so it is likely we will be able to do meaningful learning on this dataset.